ethereum/go-ethereum/docs/_interface/JavaScript-Console.md

 geth console --preload "/my/scripts/folder/utils.js"
 ```

 Once the interactive session is over, the console can be closed down by typing `exit` or `CTRL-D`.
+Remember that interactions that touch accounts **need approval in Clef** - either manually or by writing a custom ruleset.

 ## Non-interactive Use: Script Mode